8 Common Mistakes You May be Making with Your Underwear Without Realizing It

 As well as choosing items made of breathable fabrics, it's essential to change your underwear every day and even twice a day if you go to the gym to avoid infections.

-Underwear is the one of the most important items of clothing.
+Underwear is one of the most important items of clothing.
 We could even consider it a second skin.

 The problem is that sometimes we let ourselves be led by different fashions and we end up making mistakes that affect our well-being.